A guide to Swedish authorities

 Swedish Migration Agency (Migrationsverket)

-The Migration Agency considers applications from people who want to take up permanent residence in Sweden, come for a visit, seek protection from persecution or become Swedish citizens.
+The Migration Agency considers applications from people who want to work or take up permanent residence in Sweden, come for a visit, seek protection from persecution or become Swedish citizens.

 Swedish Tax Agency (Skatteverket)